zabkosta/neo4j-php-ogm/docs/01-intro.md

 ![New entity persisted](_02-newactor.png)

-The entity remains to be managed by the Entity Manager, this means that any update to your object will be reflected on next flush.
+The entity remains to be managed by the Entity EntityManager, this means that any update to your object will be reflected on next flush.
 This is also the case when you load entities from the database, they become automtically managed, let's modify Tom Hank's year of birth :

 ```php